-On November 20, 2018, the Company closed a non-brokered private placement of 1,000 convertible debentures with a Director of the Company to raise \$100,000 (Note 10).
+On November 20, 2018, the Company closed a non-brokered private placement of 1,000 convertible debentures with a Director of the Company to raise \$100,000.
 The convertible debentures have a term of one year and are convertible into units (the "Units") at a price of \$0.09 per unit with no conversion feature recorded.
 Each Unit is comprised of one common share and one share purchase warrant.
 Each share warrant entitles the holder to purchase an additional common share at an exercise price of \$0.11 per share for a period of two years.
 The debentures bear interest at 5% per annum, are unsecured and has a term of one year.

 On November 13, 2019, the Company extended the debenture by one year to expire on November 20, 2020.
 The approval from the Exchange for the extension was granted on November 19, 2019.
 The expiry date of the warrants issuable on the conversion of the debenture with an original expiry date of November 20, 2020 was extended by one year to November 20, 2021.
+The Company will apply to extend the debenture's expiry date for another year to November 20, 2022, which is subject to Exchange approval.